 \subsubsection{Description of the parameterization for the Pluto VTM}

 The slope parameterization in the Mars Planetary Climate Model proposed by \cite{Lange2023} relies on the assumption that the annual mean solar irradiance of a terrain with a slope angle $\theta$ varies linearly with the cosine of the slope azimuth $\psi$.
-Hence, they concluded given slope ($\theta$, $\psi$) can be thermally, on average, represented by a slope with a slope angle of $\mid \mu \mid $ that is either North-facing if $\mu~>~0$, or South-facing if $\mu~<~0$, where $\mu$ is the projected slope on the meridional direction:
+Hence, they concluded given slope ($\theta$, $\psi$) can be thermally, on average, represented by a slope with a slope angle of $\mid \mu \mid $ that is either north-facing if $\mu~>~0$, or south-facing if $\mu~<~0$, where $\mu$ is the projected slope in the meridional direction,

-However, this conclusion must be qualified for East-West oriented slopes on equatorial regions on Mars.
+This conclusion must be qualified for east-west oriented slopes in equatorial regions on Mars, however.
 The linear correlation observed between annual-mean solar irradiance on a slope and the projected slope $\mu$ at high latitudes is primarily due to the preferential azimuthal position of the Sun throughout the Martian year.
-At lower latitudes—i.e., within the tropics—Mars' obliquity (25.2\textdegree) causes the solar declination to alternate between the Northern and Southern celestial hemispheres.
+At lower latitudes (i.e., within the tropics), the obliquity of Mars (25.2\textdegree) causes the solar declination to alternate between the northern and southern celestial hemispheres.
 This seasonal symmetry disrupts the dominance of a single solar azimuth and reduces the strength of the correlation between annual irradiance and $\mu$.
-Solar irradiance calculations for 30\textdegree~slopes at various latitudes show that the correlation with $\mu$ holds only above approximately 10\textdegree~latitude, with the values of the coefficient of determination, R$^2$, dropping below 0.9 closer to the equator.
-Hence, the approximation proposed by \cite{Lange2023}—that the annual thermal behavior of a given slope ($\theta,\psi$) can be represented by its projected slope $\mu$—remains valid for present-day Mars at latitudes outside the equatorial band.
+Solar irradiance calculations for 30\textdegree~slopes at various latitudes show that the correlation with $\mu$ holds only above approximately 10\textdegree~latitude, with the values of the determination coefficient, R$^2$, dropping below 0.9 closer to the equator.
+Hence, the approximation proposed by \cite{Lange2023} that the annual thermal behavior of a given slope ($\theta,\psi$) can be represented by its projected slope $\mu$ remains valid for present-day Mars at latitudes outside the equatorial band.